tbcontributor47-coder/AirDwagProjects/instruction.md

 Notes:

-- The verifier parses stdout as JSON even on failures.
 - Set `n_warnings = 0` and `warnings = []`.

 ### Exit code

-- Exit `0` only if:
   - `duplicate` is `false`, and
   - `n_errors` is `0`.
 - Exit non-zero if either:
-  - `duplicate` is `true`, or
   - `n_errors` is greater than `0`.

 ## Input files
 ### 1) Payment file (`--file`)

 The payment file is UTF-8 text.
 It contains fixed-width records, one record per line.